buttermilk-crypto/tweetPepper/README.md

 ## The Digest Package

 DJB has an interesting digest algorithm called CubeHash: https://en.wikipedia.org/wiki/CubeHash.
 I'm using the java implementation from the SAPHIR project.
-This code works in a slightly different way from bouncycastle's Digest classes:
+This API works in a slightly different way than Bouncycastle's Digest classes:

 	Digest digest = new CubeHash256();